Laura Wells

 Laura Wells (born January 2, 1948) is an American political activist, perennial candidate, and financial and business analyst.
 She is a former candidate for U.S. Representative for California's 13th congressional district in the November 2018 election and the Green Party in the 2010 governor's race in California.
 She supports making significant changes to Proposition 13 and to the current super-majority voting rule in the Sacramento legislature.
 In 2002 she garnered nearly a half million votes in her run for California state controller.
 At the last 2010 gubernatorial debate in California, which excluded all third party candidates, Wells was arrested upon attempting to enter the building to watch the debate.

 Background and education

 Laura Wells was born and raised in Michigan.
 She earned her BA from Wayne State University in 1969, where she was a scholarship student, majored in foreign languages, and was elected to the Phi Beta Kappa society.
 Wells earned a Masters of Education at Antioch University, and later worked in finance, business analysis and computer programming.

 Wells has resided in California for more than 30 years.
-She has one daughter, Natalia, born in Oakland, now a musician and graduate of the University of California at Santa Cruz.
-Wells is engaged to Charles Goodwin, a former probation counselor in the juvenile division.
+She has one child.